close-dev-team/mobile-close-channel-sdk-android/README.md

 * Add our (private) repository to the repositories section.
     * This could be in the `build.gradle` in your module under section android (for older projects)
-    * This could be in the `settings.gradle` under section dependencyResolutionManagement (for new projects)
+    * Or this could be in the `settings.gradle` under section dependencyResolutionManagement (for new projects)
 * Also add jcenter() if you don't have it yet.

 ```